jsware/jsware.github.io/_uml2/32-relationships.md

 A *generalisation* is a specialisation/generalisation relationship in which the specialised element (the child) builds on the generalised element (the parent).
 A generalisation is drawn as a solid line with a closed arrowhead.

-{% include pop src="/assets/images/uml2/class-hierarchy.drawio.svg" caption="Example Generalisations and Realisation" alt="Generalisation & Realisation" %}
+{% include figure popup=true image_path="/assets/images/uml2/class-hierarchy.drawio.svg" caption="Example Generalisations and Realisation" alt="Generalisation & Realisation" %}

 ## Realisations